Richard Hillert

 Hillert's career as Professor of Music at Concordia (now Concordia University Chicago) spanned four decades, from 1959 to 1993.
 During this time he taught classes in music theory and composition, music literature, 20th-century music, orchestration, keyboard instruction, comparative arts and liturgical worship.
 He served in various capacities in the music department, as chair in 1964-65 and from 1986 to 1989, as coordinator of the Master of Church Music program, and as associate editor of the journal Church Music (1966–80).

 Richard Hillert was born in Granton, Clark County, Wis., on March 14, 1923.
-There he attended parochial and public schools and later enrolled at Concordia Teachers College (now Concordia University Chicago), River Forest, where he received the Bachelor of Science degree in education.
+There he attended parochial and public schools and began writing piano music and songs in the popular style of the period at the age of fourteen.
+In 1947 he enrolled at Concordia Teachers College (now Concordia University Chicago), River Forest, where he received the Bachelor of Science degree in education.
 He served as teacher and music director for parishes in St. Louis, Mo., Wausau, Wis., and Chicago and Westchester, Ill.
 He received both the Master of Music and the Doctor of Music degrees in composition from Northwestern University, Evanston, Ill.
 His teachers included Matthew Nathaniel Lundquist, Anthony Donato, Alan Stout, Arrand Parsons, Emil Nolte, and John Ohl.
-He studied composition with the Italian composer, Goffredo Petrassi, at Aaron Copland’s Berkshire Music Center, Tanglewood, Mass.
+He studied composition with the Italian composer, Goffredo Petrassi, at Aaron Copland's Berkshire Music Center, Tanglewood, Mass.

 The list of hymns is quite extensive and many of them have involved direct collaboration with a number of distinguished hymn poets of the day, which include Jaroslav Vajda, Martin Franzmann, Fred Pratt Green, Henry Lettermann, Gracia Grindal, Herman G. Stuempfle, Jr., Jill Palaez Baumgaertner, Susan Cherwien and Don Saliers.
 Liturgical texts have been derived mainly from the biblical Psalms, the ordinary and proper readings from Old and New Testament, and words from the historic liturgy of the Western church.